 Human Movement Sciences

 K-J projects aims to enhance the participation of wheelchair users in society and to improve the self-esteem of those in a wheelchair.
-We currently work on the development of educational material about wheelchair skills for both health professionals and wheelchair users.
-Check out the K-J Projects website for all projects and news updates.
+We currently work on the implementation of wheelchair skills training for kids and adults on a structural base.
+Additionally, we’re developing an online platform where video tutorials on wheelchair skills can be found.
+Check out the K-J Projects website for all projects and news updates!

 Working in the Clinical Support team at Julius Clinical (CRO) gave me the opportunity to get a behind-the-scenes impression of conducting research in the pharmaceutical industry.
 It was a whole new world for me to discover.